Jarren Duran Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in MLB.

-- The Guardians have the eighth-ranked team ERA among all league pitching staffs (3.81).
+- The Guardians' 3.83 team ERA ranks eighth among all league pitching staffs.

-- The Guardians surrender the seventh-fewest home runs in baseball (59 total, one per game).
+- The Guardians allow the fifth-fewest home runs in baseball (59 total, one per game).

+- Bibee gets the start for the Guardians, his eighth of the season.
+He is 1-1 with a 3.20 ERA and 40 strikeouts in 39 1/3 innings pitched.

+- His most recent time out came on Thursday against the Minnesota Twins, when the right-hander tossed five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.